Membership - Royal Welsh

 Royal Welsh Showground, Llanelwedd, Builth Wells, Powys.
 LD2 3SY

-We look forward to seeing you at the next Winter Fair on 27th and 28th November 2023.
+We look forward to seeing you at the next Winter Fair from 30th November – 1st December 2026.

 SHOWGROUND